-Many women in menopause report seeing their lives with greater clarity – their desires, their needs, their futures are clearer than ever before.
-Ironically, it’s also the time when actually seeing becomes more difficult because of dry eye and because women who are at greater risk of developing menopause cataracts.
+Many women in midlife report seeing their lives with greater clarity – their desires, their needs, their futures are clearer than ever before.
+Ironically, it’s also the time when actually seeing becomes more difficult because of hormone dry eyes and because women who are at greater risk of developing menopause cataracts.

 Oh, estrogen – we really didn’t know what we had till it was gone, did we?
 In addition to all the other things it does for a woman, estrogen also protects her eyes from the damage of too much sun exposure and aging.